Get matched with vetted scholarships and enter our

 Final thoughts for students

 There are a nice variety of essays to choose from for your USD supplemental essay.
-Each of these are pretty straightforward essay options, but just make sure that you are focusing on what makes San Diego the best place for you, and why you would make a great addition to their community.
-Overall, if you are open and honest in each of your responses, they will love you!
+Each of these are pretty straightforward essay options, but just make sure that you are focusing on what makes San Diego the best place for you.
+Make sure USD learns why you would make a great addition to their community.
+Overall, if you are open and honest in each of your responses, they will want you as a student!

 Additional resources